BackSlasher/blog.backslasher.net/content/windows-event-collection.md

 every poll).
-The events are passing encrypted through the channel (standard WinRM encryption, either via the Kerberos authentication or using an SSL certificate), which make it ideal for sensitive events (like security ones).
+The events are passing encrypted through the channel (standard WinRM encryption, either via the Kerberos authentication or using an SSL certificate), which makes it ideal for sensitive events (like security ones).
 There can be several subscriptions to and from every server, each one with its own configuration, including method, authentication, client